Online Versus Offline Rate in Streaming Codes for Variable-Size Messages

 \section{Introduction}

-Real-time communication with high quality-of-service is critical to many pervasive streaming applications, including VoIP and video conferencing.
-These live streaming applications rely on transmitting packets of information and must contend with packet losses during transmission.
-A standard solution to recover from packet loss is to retransmit lost packets.
-However, it is infeasible to use the retransmission-based approach in the live communication setting, as the three-way delay of transmission, feedback, and retransmission exceeds the real-time latency constraint~\cite{badr2017perfecting}.
-One viable technique to provide robustness to packet loss is forward error correction.
-Yet using conventional coding schemes while complying with the real-time delay constraint induces a significant bandwidth overhead.
+Real-time communication with a high quality-of-service is critical for many pervasive streaming applications, including VoIP and videoconferencing.
+These live streaming applications rely on transmitting packets of information and contend with packet losses during transmission.
+Although lost packets can be recovered via retransmission, this solution is often infeasible due to strict latency constraints~\cite{badr2017perfecting}.
+Therefore, real-time streaming applications often use forward error correction to provide robustness to packet losses.
+However, using traditional coding schemes to comply with the real-time delay constraint penalizes the rate.